|Alex Berland, BSN, MSc

 Alex has worked as a consultant on projects covering all aspects of system change in health care, from national and provincial strategy and policy, to process and facility redesign in hospitals, primary care network development, public health strategy, evaluation and operational reviews.

 As special advisor to the BC Ministry of Health, Alex managed many trouble-shooting projects, including a major overhaul of the provincial mental health system, during which time he was CEO of an 800-bed tertiary psychiatric hospital.
 In another role, as vice president of Vancouver General Hospital, he led efforts to redesign clinical services throughout the hospital.
-Alex is currently adjunct faculty at the University of British Columbia and Simon Fraser University.
+Alex is senior advisor at International University of Business Agriculture and Technology, Bangladesh.

 |Trisha Greenhalgh, OBE, MD, FMedSci